-A performance art work created by Ian Johnston, Gary Gardiner and Adrian Howells, Dancer is a gentle provocation on what it is to be a ‘dancer’.
+A performance art work created by Ian Johnston, Gary Gardiner and Adrian Howells, Dancer was a gentle provocation on what it is to be a ‘dancer’.
 Ian and Gary both love to dance in public.
 Neither are trained dancers.
-Ian and Gary are two artists asking questions about visibility, opportunity and experiences; as well as sharing a few of their dances.
+Artists Ian and Gary asked questions about visibility, opportunity and experiences; as well as sharing a few of their dances.
 ‘Dancer’ was developed with the support of The Arches and Sense Scotland, and Unlimited will support a tour of the work: £24,524 (Creative Scotland).

 2 Minutes with Ian and Gary (captioned)